ochairo/vanillante/README.md

 ## Architecture

-The architecture of this project adopts concepts such as
+The project's architecture follows fundamental principles such as Separation of Concerns,
-Separation of concerns, SOLID Principles, Atomic Design, and Readable Code.
+SOLID Principles, Atomic Design, and Readable Code.
+By adhering to these principles,
-These concepts aim to develop applications that are easy to understand, maintain, and scale.
+it ensures that applications built with it are straightforward to maintain, scale, adapt, and modify.

 ![architecture](docs/images/architecture.png)